AmadeusW/amadeusw.github.io/_posts/2016-04-24-universal-app-animated-navigation.md

 rootFrame.Navigate(typeof(MyView), parameter: navigatingRight);
 ```

-Add code that adjusts the transition's property just before the animation plays.
+Now, add code that adjusts the transition's property just before the animation plays.

-**Notice** that properties in **from** animation are opposites of these in **to** animation to create an illusion of scrolling.
+**Notice** that properties in **from** animation are opposites of these in **to** animation.
+This way, the page won't return to its initial position, but will simulate animation in one direction.

 ```csharp
 // in MyView.xaml.cs